mindaffect/pymindaffectBCI/docs/source/overview.rst

 Project ideas for users
 -----------------------

+There are lots of things you could do with the mindaffectBCI, see `here <https://mindaffect-bci.readthedocs.io/en/latest/project_ideas.html>`_ for some of our own projects.
+Below is a list of ideas to get you inspired!

 1) Brain controlled robot arm - use a laser or projector to illuminate objects to move, e.g. chess pieces, or food to eat, and the BCI to select which piece to move and where too.
 Lazy chess or snacking.
 See `here <https://youtu.be/brN0YOg1AvY>`_ for an example.